grenaud/glactools/README.md

 About
 ----------------------

-glactools is a set of command-line tools for the management of Genotype likelihood (GL) and allele counts (AC).
+glactools is a set of command-line tools for the management of Genotype Likelihood (GL) and Allele Counts (AC).

 Description